erickmsx/doacaoDeMedicamentos/README.md

 came the idea of creating an App where people can receive this medicines donation from the pacients who don't need this medications anymore.

 ## The App has two access types!
-One for the hospital and other for people who need donation.
+One for the hospital and other for people who need donation

 #### What each type can do: